endstone-insider/dwarf2cpp/README.md

 ## Contributing

 Contributions are welcome!
 If you encounter issues or have suggestions for improvements, please open an issue or a pull request on GitHub.
-When contributing code, please ensure that your changes are well-documented and tested.

 ## License

 This project is distributed under the MIT License.
-See the [LICENSE] file for more details.
+See the [LICENSE](LICENSE) file for more details.